Andeweg01/tradTracker/README.md

 ## FEATURES

-The site will consist of very brief explanation of what can be found on the map and why this is the best place to find that information.
+The site consists of a very brief explanation of what can be found on the map and why the information is presented on a map.
-The map will be the main focus with the filter to select the day of the week.
+The map will be the main focus with filters to select the day of the week, showing markers on the map of venues that have sessions on that day of the week on a regular basis.
-A form for organisers to add their venue and additional information or to ask for more information.
+A form for organisers/venue owners to add their venue or request additional information.
-An about page with some information about the maker and his intentions with this site.
+An about page with some information about the developer and his intentions with this site and some general information on Irish traditional music.

 ### Features Left to Implement

+* Clicking on the marker will give the user more information on the location.
 * Filtering on more catergories like type of music, instrument used or musicians
 * More links to useful information on Irish trad
 * Possibly linking to TripAdvisor for ratings
-* Clicking on the marker will give the user more information on the location.
 * Social media links when set up.